 Studies show that the average amount it takes to sell a house in the US is $15,200!
 That’s a lot of money!
 Keep in mind, that number varies widely based on where you live and the price of your home.

-Will Selling Cost You Money in Greater Cincinnati and Northern Kentucky?
+Will Selling Cost You Money in Northern Kentucky?

 Agent Commissions – Commissions will typically run about 6% of the final sale price of the home.
 You will know the agent’s cut when you sign your listing agreement.
 While this money isn’t paid upfront, it is deducted from the amount you walk away with.
 Keep this in mind when pricing your home.